nucleosome-dynamics/nucleosome_dynamics_MuGVRE/README.md

 # nucleServ - Nucleosome Dynamics Server

-Scripts and wrappers to run nucleR and NucleosomeDynamics on the backend of a server
+Scripts and wrappers to run nucleR and NucDyn on the backend of a server

 ## Analyses

-#### Stiffness
+#### NucDyn

 Primary data
-* Score: Stiffness estimation.
-It's the energy required to move the nucleosome (expressed in cal/bp), it's derived from the gaussian standard deviation.

-Attributes
-* nucleR_score: the nucleR score given to that nucleosome
-* nucleR.class: the nucleR class given to that nucleosome
-* gauss_k: the height of the peak of the gaussian curve
-* gauss_m: the position of the peak of the gaussian curve
-* gauss_sd: the standard deviation of the gaussian curve

-#### NucleosomeDynamics

-Primary data
-* Position: region where the movement happens
+* Position: region where a nucleosome movement is detected
 * Type: change in the nucleosome map
 * Score: magnitude of the change

 Attributes
 * class: type of hotspot (see help for all possible types)
-* nuc: to which nucleosome the movement belongs.
-NA means that the hostpot couldn't be unequivocally associated to one nucleosome.
-* number_of_reads: number of reads involved in this movement
+* nreads: number of reads involved in this movement
-* hreads: number of reads involved in the movement relative to the number of reads present in the area.
-This value ranges from 0 to 1 and the closest it is to 1, the more significant the movement.

 #### nucleR